inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ## Unit Tests

-The unit tests for the Flask application are implemented using Python's built-in framework `unittest`.
+Unit tests for the Flask application are implemented using Python's built-in framework `unittest`.

 ### Unit Testing Best Practices